 Causes Of Dark Spots On Legs And Feet

-- Skin pigmentation that is mostly related to ageing.
-Too often, age spots develop into dark and black areas on legs and ankles.
-Getting these spots after the age of 50 is pretty common.
+- Discolouration on the legs is mostly related to ageing.
+Too often, age spots develop into dark and black patches on legs, feet, and ankles.
+Getting these spots after the age of 50 is normal.

-- Our genes can also be related to dark spots on the skin.
-If it runs in your family, then chances are that you might also get pigmentation or related skin issues.
-The hormone melasma has been found related to the discoloration of the skin.
+- Our genes can also cause dark spots on the legs and toes.
+If genetic disorder associated with freckles runs in your family, then the chances are high that you may develop dark patches or spots on the legs and other areas of the body.

-- Itching a scratch, acne, or skin inflammation can affect the natural healing of your skin and trigger its pigmentation.
+- Scratching an itch or skin inflammation can affect the natural healing of your skin and trigger hyperpigmentation causing black marks on legs.

-- A severe skin condition, side effects from another medicine, and dehydration are some other common causes for dark spots on the skin.
+- A severe skin condition, side effects of medicines, and dehydration are also other common causes for black spots on thighs, feet, ankle, and toes.

 How To Remove Dark Spots On Legs?